blockcollider/overline-proto/README.md

 ## Javascript

-Javascript / Typescript generated classes are in `impl/javascript/` directory
+Javascript / Typescript generated classes are in `impl/javascript/proto/` directory in the repository, if you want to inspect them.
+But when using a this package as a dependency, you can import them as e.g `const { Block } = require('@overline-proto/proto/core_pb')`

 ### Usage